Date Established: 7/1/1999

 Service Center Management

-Additional funding provided by a department that assists in covering the costs of a service center.
+Additional funding provided by a department or the university that assists in covering the costs.

 User who is charged at a lower rate or not charged at all.

 Personal property that is expendable and cannot be classified as equipment with a useful life of less than a year.

-The amount determined when the service center revenues exceed costs for a given fiscal year.
+The amount determined when revenues exceed costs for a given fiscal year.